 Activity Type: This activity meets the National Objective of Low-Moderate Income Housing, as described in 24 CFR 570.483(b)(3) and is an eligible activity under Section 105(a)(2) of the Housing and Community Development Act of 1974.

-Allocation for Activity: \$4,260,000
+Allocation Amount: \$4,260,000

-Geographic Eligibility and Priority: Indian Housing Authority/Cook Inlet Housing Authority located within the Municipality of Anchorage, a HUD defined "most impacted and distressed" jurisdiction.
+Geographic Eligibility and Priority: Cook Inlet Housing Authority located within Municipality of Anchorage, a HUD defined "most impacted and distressed" jurisdiction.